estokes/cross-krb5/README.md

 # Cross Platform Kerberos 5 Interface

-cross-krb5 is a simplified and safe interface for basic Kerberos 5 services on Windows and Unix.
-It provides most of the flexibility of using gssapi and sspi directly, but with the reduced api complexity that comes from specifically targeting only the Kerberos 5 mechanism.
+cross-krb5 is a safe interface for Kerberos 5 services on Windows and Unix.
+It provides most of the flexibility of using gssapi and sspi directly with a unified cross platform api.

 As well as providing a uniform API, services using cross-krb5 should interoperate across all the supported OSes transparently,